pmmp/PocketMine-MP/CONTRIBUTING.md

 * These are big Pull Requests or contributions that change important behavior.
 * RFCs will be tagged with the *PR: Request for Comments* label
 * A vote will be held.
 All users can vote commenting on the Pull Request
-* Comments MUST use "Yes" or "No" on the FIRST sentence to signify the vote,except when they don't want it to be counted.
+* Comments MUST use "Yes" or "No" on the FIRST sentence to signify the vote, except when they don't want it to be counted.
 * If your comment is a voting comment, specify the reason of your vote or it won't be counted.
 * After voting has been closed, no further votes will be counted.
 * An RFC will be rejected if less than 50% + 1 (simple majority) has voted Yes.